LucidIndian/bd-site/_posts/2024-09-30-rails-world-2024-recap.md

 ---
 layout: post
-title:  "My Rails World 2024 Experience!"
+title:  "My Rails World 2024 Challenges, Embarrassments, Fails, Losses & Wins"
+tags: Rails coding
 ---

-## Reviewing My Challenges, Embarrassments, Fails, Losses, and Wins at Rails World 2024

-First: the title is purposefully misleading, there are only *wins*.
+First, sorry, the title is purposefully misleading.
+Here, there are only *wins* underneath it all.

-**Hello world**, My name is Tygh Walters.
-I had the honor of attending Rails World 2024 after winning a contest through IndieRails and Buzzsprout!

-I had the exquisite privilege to unexpectedly attend Rails World through an interaction with the Indy rails podcast on x. link to post. that interaction led to the acquisition of my ticket and for the past 3 weeks have been on a energizing Journey.
+## Hello world, My name is

+Tygh Walters, and this is my story of having the exquisite privilege to unexpectedly attend Rails World 2024 in Toronto Canada!

+It happened through a chance interaction with the IndieRails podcast account on social media.
+I answered a question and won a sponsored ticket to only the second Rails World which had sold out (in less than an hour) months before.

+What a serendipity!

 I never win anything!
-Let's go!!!
+LFG!!!

+Since that day and for the past several weeks I've been on an energizing journey to soak it all up and put this fortune to good use!

-I was a little nervous but ready…
+I was a little nervous { self-doubt: "Am I developer enough?" } but ready to be there…

-Above a, I committed to leaning into the conference as much as I could.
-Participate in most discussions,
+I know I can only control what I do and think, not what happens, so I committed to doing it all, leaning into the conference as much as I could, before, during and after.
+How?:

-- Made an X post per day about my conference prep
+- Made an [28-post thread on X](https://x.com/TyghWalters/status/1830667320378958222), one per day re: behinds the scenes of my conference prep
+- Joined & participated in online Campfire discussions
-- Submitted a Lightning Talk - did not get accepted
+- Submitted a Lightning Talk "'The Rails Way' to Do Customer Service" - did not get accepted
-- Signed-up for two pair-coding sessions with Shopify and Test Double
+- Signed-up for two pair-coding sessions with Shopify and Test devs
+- Introduced myself to many fellow attendees
-- Read all the posts, click all the links, etc.
+- Read all the posts and clicked all the links

-You could say that I started running up the Rails ramp instead of walking or standing.
-I'm here, and moving faster towards proficiency and happiness.
+You could say that I started running up the Rails ramp instead of walking or strolling.
+I was accelerating; moving faster towards proficiency and happiness and trying to repay the debt of gratitude I had for attending.

 ## challenges that were actually wins